-The importance of this cannot be over emphasised.
-It is strongly advised that you get vaccinated to protect you and any young travellers you are taking with you.
+The importance of this cannot be overemphasized.
+It is strongly advised that you get vaccinated to protect you and any young travelers you are taking with you.

 Do not travel without getting shots that may save you from getting terribly ill.
-Check this post to read more about vaccinations before travelling.
+Check this post to read more about vaccinations before traveling.

 Tell someone about your trip.